riscv-non-isa/riscv-device-tree-doc/README.md

 - If your binding is already present in Linux's [Documentation/devicetree/bindings][linux-bindings] directory, make sure you use the same file name and relative path.
+- If your binding is not present in Linux, add its name (including the path leading up to it) to [bindings/not-in-linux.txt].
 - If your vendor prefix is not yet in [vendor-prefixes.txt], make sure to add it as soon as possible to avoid collisions and inconsistencies.
 - Make a pull request